String

-String is a long flexible structure made from fibers twisted together into a single strand, or from multiple such strands which are in turn twisted together.
+String is a long flexible tool made from fibers twisted together into a single strand, or from multiple such strands which are in turn twisted together.
 String is used to tie, bind, or hang other objects.
 It is also used as a material to make things, such as textiles, and in arts and crafts.
 String is a simple tool, and its use by humans is known to have been developed tens of thousands of years ago.
-In Mesoamerica, for example, string was invented some 20,000 to 30,000 years ago, and was made by twisting plant fibers together.
 String may also be a component in other tools, and in devices as diverse as weapons, musical instruments, and toys.
+The ubiquity of string as a tool has led to conceptual and scientific uses of the term, including strings in computer science, cosmic strings, and string theory.

 History

-String was used in prehistoric times to make fire, as part of a drilling tool called the bow drill, which makes fire by friction, as well as fishing lines, nets, clothing, shelter making materials, bow string, sutures, traps, cordage, and countless other uses.
-Bow drills were used in Mehrgarh between the 4th and 5th millennium BC.
+String, along with twine and other cordage, was used in prehistoric times for hafting sharp stone tips onto spears, in beadwork, to ease firelighting (as part of a bow drill), as well as for fishing lines and nets, clothing, shelter-making materials, bow string, sutures, traps, and countless other uses.

+Bow drills, which use string as the mechanism for turning a drill bit, were used in Mehrgarh between the 4th and 5th millennium BC.
 Similar drills were found in other parts of the Indus Valley civilization and Iran one millennium later.
 In Roman times, the same principle also was used widely in drilling for purposes of woodworking and dentistry.

-Macramé comes from a 13th-century Arabic weavers’ word migramah meaning “fringe”.
-This refers to the decorative fringes on camels and horses which help, amongst other things, to keep the flies off the animal in the hot desert regions of northern Africa.
-One of the earliest recorded uses of macramé style knots as decoration appeared in the carvings of the Babylonians and Assyrians.
-Fringe-like plaiting and braiding adorned the costumes of the time and were captured in their stone statuary.

-Types
+Physical types and uses

 There are many types of string, adapted to many uses.
-Here are some examples:
+The following subsections summarize common categories.